 Many smokers (and other addicts) are in denial about their addiction: "I could quit anytime I want to!"

 If only that were true!
 But even if you want to quit, once you get addicted, it's really hard.

-Quick quiz

-To check if you're addicted to nicotine, please take this quick quiz.
+Quick quiz: are you addicted to nicotine?

 For each question, just answer True or False, then check your answers below.